 Recruiters will embrace the tech-driven global HR trends and adopt advanced evaluation solutions to measure candidates’ personality traits and motivational drivers to help shortlist individuals with the potential to thrive in the long run.
 Even when hiring for executive and mid-management positions, organizations will focus equally on competencies, experiences, personality and behavior, motivational drivers, cognitive reasoning, and more.

-2021 will be about closer remote collaborations.
-And companies will adopt a more personalized approach toward employee onboarding.
+Emerging HR trends in 2021 are all about closer remote collaborations.
+And a growing number of companies will adopt a more personalized approach toward employee onboarding.
 Assigning a mentor/friend to help a recruit during the first few weeks will be a wonderful step toward building a lasting professional relationship.

-The HR trends in L&D for 2021 will continue to reflect the changing nature of work, focus more on holistic learning opportunities, and grow based on 360-degree evaluations.
+2021 HR trends in L&D will continue to reflect the changing nature of work, focus more on holistic learning opportunities, and grow based on 360-degree evaluations.
 Organizations will address the pressing need to assess current employee skills to identify their standing, gauge future skill requirements and potential, and train them to fill the gaps.

-Based on our close observations of the ongoing HRM patterns and HR statistics, we can safely predict that the following major L&D trends will dominate 2021.
-Please check out our blog Top Predictions, Must-know HR Trends and HR Stats Forecast for 2021 for a more detailed L&D trends forecast.
+Based on our close observations of the ongoing HRM patterns and HR statistics in 2021, we can safely predict that the following major L&D trends will dominate professional spaces.

 The outbreak of COVID-19 and its consequences have induced high levels of stress and anxiety amongst employees worldwide.
 Such circumstances have resulted in focusing on soft skills as a top priority for L&D teams.